4 Tips for Hosting an Effective Open House

 But how?
 Like most things in life, there’s a right way and a wrong way to go about hosting an open house.

-If you’ve hired a real estate agent to sell your home, then it’s best to leave and let them handle the open house.
-But if you’re doing a For Sale By Owner (FSBO), then you should be present and personable.
+If you’ve hired a real estate agent to sell your home, it’s best to leave and let them handle the open house.
+But if you’re doing a For Sale By Owner (FSBO), you should be present and personable at your open house.
 Warmly welcome each guest and chat with them.
-Share what you can about the house, but give them space to walk around and envision themselves in the home.
+Share what you can about the property, but give them space to walk around and envision themselves in the home.

 If you can, get feedback from each guest.
-Getting an outside perspective might help you improve things that you missed before listing your home and help you host an even better open house should you do it again.
+Getting an outside perspective might help you improve things you missed before listing your home and help you host an even better open house should you do it again.

 - Never do an open house solo.
 Whether you're using a real estate agent or selling your home as a FSBO, have at least one other person in the house, ideally one person for each level of the home.
 This will help with safety and security of belongings, along with being available to give facts about the home or answer questions.

-- Have a sign-in sheet to collect name, email, and phone number.
+- Have a sign-in sheet to collect attendees names, emails, and phone numbers.

-- If you prefer people to take off their shoes, make a sign or have a basket of booties they can use.
+- If you prefer people to take off their shoes, make a sign and have a basket of booties guests can use should they feel uncomfortable removing their shoes.

 Get more tips: Top 5 DON'TS for an Open House.